Welcome to week 2 of NGL.

 - Watch a brief video about different types of system.

-- Spend a fair bit of time watching and thinking about the question of information overload and dealing with it.
+- Spend time mapping your own network and watching it in action and thinking about the question of information overload and dealing with it.

 The last step is perhaps the most important.
 It involves you explicitly thinking, sharing, and building the process you will be using for learning in this course.
 If you spend a fair bit of time on this task, you will get so much more out of the rest of the course.

 Networked learning as a threshold concept

 Kligyte (2009) is a very short conference paper.
 While it’s brief it sums up nicely many of the problems you may be having with the concept of NGL.
 It starts with the idea that network learning is changing how we “create, analyse, and share knowledge” (Kligyte, 2009, p.
 540).

 The paper’s main message is to illustrate “threshold concepts” can be used to understand the difficulty and complexity involved in changing teaching practice to incorporate more technologies.
 To do this it draws on a threshold concept framework to examine how networked learning to understand networked learning and how people new to the practice and principles struggle in grappling with the implications.